smirnoffkin/about-Satoshi/README.md

 __Then why am I asking this question?__
 >Because there is something to cling to.
-According to one [forum user](https://bitcointalk.org/index.php?topic=175996.0), Satoshi has been mining non-stop for a little over a year.
+According to one [forum user](https://bitcointalk.org/index.php?topic=175996.0), Satoshi had been mining non-stop for a little over a year.
 20.05.2020 a strange [transaction](https://www.blockchain.com/btc/address/17XiVVooLcdCUCMf9s4t4jTExacxwFS5uh?page=7) occurred - funds that were mined in [09.02.2009](https://www.blockchain.com/btc/tx/f38d6f043c070ce9805ee81f46db4d32d0c9f148d62bbfbc0378bc5847c7dc70) and never moved were sent to 2 different addresses.
 At that time, the block reward was 50 BTC.
 If you look further in the explorer, he simply sent 40 btc to another address, and sent 10 btc to the bitcoin mixer.
 Looks like he just wanted to take them out.